rosazwart/phenopackets-v2-rdf-schema/README.md

 ## 2. Generating YARRRML and example JSON file(s) given SHACL files

 A script has been developed that generates a YARRRML file containing the maximum requirements of the data structure following the Phenopackets schema.
-The generator script can be found [here](https://github.com/rosazwart/phenopackets-v2-rdf-schema/tree/main/shacl2yarrrml).
+The generator script can be found in folder [`shacl2yarrrrml`](https://github.com/rosazwart/phenopackets-v2-rdf-schema/tree/main/shacl2yarrrml).
 Along the generation of a YARRRML file, one or multiple (multiple "root" nodeshapes defined in SHACL results in multiple JSON files) JSON files are created that show how the data that is to be converted should look like.

 ## 3. Aligning data to JSON file